 The Ohio J-1 Visa Waiver Program maintains a preference for primary care physicians who will practice outpatient care in safety net sites located in Health Professional Shortage Areas (HPSAs) and physicians who will assist in meeting the state’s behavioral health workforce needs.
 Applications will be prioritized in the order listed below and considered in the highest applicable category.

 Category 1: Primary Care and Behavioral Health - This category includes physicians who are completing post-graduate training in the primary care specialties of Family Practice, General Internal Medicine, Obstetrics/Gynecology, General Pediatrics, Combined Internal Medicine/Pediatrics, Adolescent Medicine or Geriatrics and will practice in an outpatient setting as well as physicians who are completing post-graduate training in behavioral health including General Psychiatry, Child/Adolescent Psychiatry, Geriatric Psychiatry, Addiction Psychiatry or Addiction Medicine and will practice in an outpatient or inpatient setting.
 Physicians who have completed post-graduate training in other specialties will not be considered in this category.

-- Primary care specialties in primary care HPSAs and behavioral health specialties in mental health HPSAs, including state psychiatric hospitals designated as facility HPSAs.
+A. Primary care specialties in primary care HPSAs and behavioral health specialties in mental health HPSAs, including state psychiatric hospitals designated as facility HPSAs.
 Physicians who practice primary care or behavioral health specialties in an integrated care site in either primary care or mental health HPSAs are also included in this category.